Monster (R.E.M. album): Recording

 Early in 1993, R.E.M. convened a four-day meeting in Acapulco to plan their next two years.
 The group agreed on a plan for 1994 through 1996, which included recording a new album and touring to promote it.
 Drummer Bill Berry was particularly eager to tour (which the band had not done since 1989), and insisted that the album "rock".
-The band agreed that after Out of Time and Automatic for the People, they did not want to record another slow-paced album.
+"If we did another record like Out of Time or Automatic for the People, we'd be sitting on stools all night and swapping acoustic instruments, and that would be kind of boring," he said in October 1994.
+The band agreed that after their previous two albums, they did not want to record another slow-paced album.
+Frontman Michael Stipe in a 2019 interview with BBC Music viewed the album as an attempt to "reinvent" R.E.M., wanting to do "something that was loud and brash and punk rock."

 Later that year, R.E.M. began recording their ninth album.
 Pre-production took place at Kingsway Studio in New Orleans under the supervision of Mark Howard, who had worked on Automatic for the People.
 Guitarist Peter Buck said that the band wrote 45 songs, including "a whole album's worth of acoustic stuff" which they demoed.
 According to Howard, the sessions were experimental: "The bass had a tremolo sound on it.
 It was a more inventive session for them."
 The studio did not have a control room, so Howard recorded Michael Stipe singing lyrical ideas while lying on a couch: "Being able to put those vocals down helped him write the lyrics to a lot of songs on Monster."
 When the sessions were finished Howard played the recordings to co-producer Scott Litt, who had worked with the band since their fifth album (Document, 1987).